rarebreed/protean-service/protean/docs/why-retro.md

 people with amazing abilities, they are people who make tough choices in tough situations to help people in need.
 It is in fact, the difficulty of what the hero faces that makes them and their action amazing, not always how they did it.

-## Goals of retro
+## Goals of protean

-Retro has been in the back of my mind for over 25 years.
+protean has been in the back of my mind for over 25 years.
 While I don't play as many games as I used to, I am still an avid reader and buyer of games.
 I still see the same designs over and over which I have become disillusioned with.
-So it might be easiest to describe the things I don't like about many game systems, and how retro improves on it.
+So it might be easiest to describe the things I don't like about many game systems, and how protean improves on it.

 - Not granular enough in attributes
 - Not granular enough in attribute ratings or skill levels